How To Write A Wedding Speech

 If all else fails, keep a copy of the wedding speech on hand in case being in front of people

-keeps you from delivering the best possible speech you can offer.
+keeps you from delivering the best possible wedding speech you can offer.

-Step 5: Performing the speech.
-Take a deep breath and speak from the
+Step 5: Performing the wedding speech.
+Take a deep breath and speak from

-heart.
-These are the two best pieces of advice when delivering a great speech at weddings.
-All eyes will be on you,
+the heart.
+These are the two best pieces of advice when delivering a wedding speech.
+All eyes will be on you, yes,

-yes, but the words are what people are really noticing.
-A well written wedding speech can be the highlight of the
+but the words are what people are really noticing.
+A well written wedding speech can be the highlight of the night,

-Writing wedding speeches and toasts are not easy, and that is okay.
+Wedding speeches and wedding toasts are not easy, and that is okay.
 There is help for people who

-want to give a professional style speech.
-Wedding speech templates, wedding speech examples and wedding
+want to give a professional style wedding speech and wedding toast but may not have the writing ability to